ory/sdk/clients/hydra/java/docs/JSONWebKey.md

 # JSONWebKey

-JSONWebKey It is important that this model object is named JSONWebKey for \"swagger generate spec\" to generate only on definition of a JSONWebKey.
+JSONWebKey JSONWebKey It is important that this model object is named JSONWebKey for \"swagger generate spec\" to generate only on definition of a JSONWebKey.
 ## Properties

 Name | Type | Description | Notes